fjcalderons/cakephp-api-utils/README.md

 ## Hello World:

 1. Download/clone this repository
-2. Import the SQL in `/path/to/cakephp-api-utils/app/Config/Schema/demo.sql` to a database named `demo_api`.
+2. Import the SQL in `/path/to/cakephp-api-utils/app/Config/Schema/demo.sql` to a database named `api_demo`.
 If you need to change any database configurations, do so in `/path/to/cakephp-api-utils/app/Config/database.php`
 3. Set up the following virtual hosts:
   * api-demo.dev -> `/path/to/cakephp-api-utils/app`
   * auth.api-demo.dev -> `/path/to/cakephp-api-utils/app`